 eCoaching Tip 65 Best Practices for Wrapping Up Courses

 With April comes spring and with spring comes the wrapping up of courses.
 Our tips this spring have focused on the basics of online learning.
-This tip provides a few reminders on course wrapping strategies.
+This tip provides some reminders on course wrapping strategies.

 These wrapping up practices can be summed up in four words: logistics, projects, concepts, and community.
-If you are looking for a quick, memorable, and low-stress way to wrap up your courses, this tip can get you thinking.
-One of these practices might be just right for you and your students.
+If you are looking for a quick, memorable, and low-stress way to wrap up your courses, this tip has some suggestions.
+One or more of these suggestions might be just right for you and your students.

-- A second wrapping up practice is this: Review the processes for how your students will be posting, sharing and reviewing projects.
+A second wrapping up practice focuses on projects: Review the processes for how your students will be posting, sharing and reviewing projects.

 Sharing and peer review can also speed up your assessment of the projects.
-If some of the projects include podcasts, blogs, or wikis, learner input can be very helpful as well.
+If projects include podcasts, blogs, or wikis, learner input can be very helpful and useful.